-The Digirule2 can be likened to a computer similar to the Altair 8800 built into a 20cm ruler.
-It is an 8-bit programmable binary computer with a simple instruction set that let’s you add, subtract, AND, OR, XOR, shift, check buttons, check the status of flags etc. so you can make some cool little programs that can be stored even when power is turned off by using the inbuilt EEPROM.
-An excel spreadsheet helps to convert code to binary for you to then enter on the Digirule2.
+The Digirule 2 can be likened to a computer similar to the Altair 8800 built into a 20cm ruler. it is essentially an 8-bit programmable binary computer with a simple instruction set that let’s you add, subtract, AND, OR, XOR, shift, check buttons, check the status of flags etc. so you can make some cool little programs that can be stored even when power is turned off by using the in-built flash memory.

 If you’ve made a program that you’d like to share with others, feel free to upload it using the form below:

 You can browse the user upload directory by clicking HERE.

 Luke Drumm has made a fantastic Digirule 2/2A Assembler and can be found HERE.